Reporting on 2016 activities

 The results showed that the Primary Energy Demand (PED) of the VinyLoop® R-PVC is 47% lower; the Global Warming Potential (GWP 100a) is reduced by 40% and the Water Consumption by 76%.
 For further information or to download VinyLoop® White Paper, visit www.vinyloop.com.

-Legacy additives are substances whose use in PVC products has been discontinued but that are contained in recycled PVC.
+Legacy additives are substances that are no longer used in new PVC products but that can be present in recycled PVC.
 Since the use of legacy additives may be restricted by legislation, VinylPlus is committed to addressing the issue in cooperation with regulatory authorities.

 Organochlorine Emissions - Safe Transport